How to Bake Chicken Wings That Are SOOO Crispy

 Place the chicken in a 250°F oven for 30 minutes.
 This gets some of the fat rendered from under the skin and starts that drying out process.
 Here’s how they look after 30 minutes.
 These are not cooked.
 Do not eat them.
 Yet.

-Crank up the heat to 425°F and cook 40-50 minutes more, until golden brown and so crispy.
+Leave them in the oven and crank the heat up to 425°F and cook 40-50 minutes more, until golden brown and so crispy.

 Toss them in a super-amazing sauce.
 We’ve got one for you…